ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software developer go broke?
-Because he lost all his cache!
+Because he kept trying to make ends meet!
 2. Why do programmers prefer dark mode?
 Because light attracts bugs!
-3. Why was the computer cold?
-It left its Windows open!
+3. How do you comfort a JavaScript bug?
+You console it!
-4. Why did the hacker break up with their partner?
-They didn't want to share their private key!
+4. Why did the cybersecurity expert bring a ladder to work?
+Because he heard the system had a lot of firewalls!

 [
-Thu Nov 16 01:11:37 UTC 2023
+Fri Nov 17 01:11:13 UTC 2023
  ]